 Before we can begin breaking down the GPU Mining process, it’s essential to explain momentarily what cryptocurrency mining is.
 In straightforward terms, mining relates to the method of utilizing a CPU, GPU, or ASIC processing abilities for the hopes of hashing blocks and validating transactions on what is known as the blockchain, which is nothing more than a public ledger of all past transactions.

-You see, whenever you start mining, your hardware used for mining receives tiny bits of information from the blockchains network, which it then performs processes on.
-This process is known as hashing, and your computer power is used to help solve complex mathematical problems, which ultimately earns you rewards.
+You see, whenever you start mining, your hardware used for mining receives tiny bits of information from the blockchain network, which it then performs processes on.
+This process is known as hashing or proof of work, and your computer power is used to help solve complex mathematical problems, which ultimately earns you rewards.

-Therefore GPU mining in this example is the means of calculating transactions and recording them to whatever cryptocurrencies public ledger your mining on while attaching them to all past transactions.
+Therefore GPU mining in this example is the means of calculating transactions and recording them to whatever cryptocurrencies public ledger your mining on while attaching them to all past transactions also known as proof of work.
 This record of retired transactions is known as the blockchain as it resembles a chain of blocks in a digital form.
 The blockchain helps to confirm transactions to the rest of the chain as having taken place.